 Prospective transfer students (Rutgers-New Brunswick, Rutgers-Camden or Rutgers-Newark) should consult with an advisor at the Edward J. Bloustein School of Planning and Public Policy prior to submitting a school to school transfer application.
 Students should have an understanding of their remaining requirements and the length of time it will take to complete the degree.

 Newly Admitted?
 Congratulations!

-After you accept the offer of admission online via Rutgers Undergraduate Admissions indicating you will be attending the Edward J. Bloustein School of Planning and Public Policy, the Office of Undergraduate Admissions will send your file to University College for an official transfer credit evaluation (if you have any credits earned at another institution).
-Your Rutgers credits will remain the same.
+After you accept the offer of admission online via Rutgers Undergraduate Admissions indicating you will be attending the Edward J. Bloustein School of Planning and Public Policy, the Office of Undergraduate Admissions will send your file to the Bloustein School Office of Student and Academic Services for an official transfer credit evaluation.

 For more information on what to do next, view the First Things First checklist here.